Gösta (TV series)

-Gösta is a 2019 Swedish language comedy TV series directed by Lukas Moodysson.
+Gösta is a 2019 Swedish comedy television series directed by Lukas Moodysson.
 The series is produced by HBO Europe and the first four episodes were released on 1 July 2019.

-The plot revolves around Gösta (played by Vilhelm Blomgren), a 28-year old child psychologist on his first job in a town in Småland.
+The plot revolves around Gösta (played by Vilhelm Blomgren), a 28-year old child psychologist on his first job in a small rural town in Småland and rents a cabin in the forest.
 His ambition is to be the kindest person in the world, which doesn't always go according to plan.